intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow.md

-# Distributed Tensoflow on Spark/BigDL

-Analytics-Zoo provides a set APIs to for running tensorflow model in a distributed fashion.
+Analytics-Zoo provides a set APIs for running tensorflow model on Spark in a distributed fashion.

 ## Concepts
-- **TFDatasets** represents a distributed collection of elements to be feed into Tensorflow graph.
+- **TFDatasets** represents a distributed collection of elements to be fed into a Tensorflow graph.
-TFDatasets can be created using a RDD and each of its records is a list of numpy.ndarray representing the tensors to be feed into tensorflow graph on each iteration.
-TFDatasets must be used with the TFOptimizer or TFPredictor that we will describe next.
+TFDatasets can be created directly from an RDD; each record in the RDD should be a list of numpy.ndarray representing the input data.
+TFDatasets must be used with the TFOptimizer or TFPredictor (to be described next).

 - **TFOptimizer** is the class that does all the hard work in distributed training, such as model distribution and parameter synchronization.
-It takes the **loss** (a scalar tensor) as input and runs stochastic gradient descent using the given **optimMethod** on all the **Variables** that contributing to this loss.
+It takes the user specified **loss** (a TensorFlow scalar tensor) as an argument and runs stochastic gradient descent using the given **optimMethod** on all the **Variables** that contribute to this loss.

-- **TFPredictor** takes a list of tensorflow tensors as the model outputs and feed all the elements in TFDatasets to produce those outputs and returns a Spark RDD with each of its elements representing the model prediction for the corresponding input elements.
+- **TFPredictor** takes a list of user specified TensorFlow tensors as the model outputs, and feed all the elements in TFDatasets to produce those outputs; it returns a Spark RDD with each of its records representing the model prediction for the corresponding input elements.

 ## Training